Dog Bite Statistics

 Over 260 U.S. military bases governed by the U.S. Air Force, Air Force Space Command, U.S. Army, U.S. Marine Corps and Navy regulate dangerous dog breeds.

 Dog attack victims suffer over $1 billion in monetary losses annually.
 JAMA reports this estimate to be as high as $2 billion.

 A 2010 study showed that the average cost of a dog bite-related hospital stay was $18,200, about 50% higher than the average injury-related hospital stay.

 Dog bites occur every 75 seconds in the United States.
 Each day, over 1,000 citizens need emergency medical care to treat these injuries.

 Dog bites are the fifth highest reason children seek emergency room treatment due to activities they voluntarily engage in, such as playing sports.

 Bitten by a dog in West Virginia?
 Get a Free Legal Evaluation Now

-Call a West Virginia dog bite attorneys a no obligation, free legal evaluation of your dog bite claim.
+Call a West Virginia dog bite attorneys for a no-obligation, free legal evaluation of your dog bite claim.
 We have the skill, experience, and resources to get you the compensation you deserve.
-Our toll free number is 1-877-943-9378.
+Our toll-free number is 1-877-943-9378.